3for/learning-ZKP-from-zero-to-one/Learning_ZKP_from_zero_to_one.md

 ZKP (Zero knowledge proof) is an interesting technology to prove something without reveal it.

-Here are some tips from new learners of ZKP with no backgroup of cryptography：
+Here are some tips from new learners of ZKP with no backgroud of cryptography：
 * Number theory and elliptic curve cryptography：see the book <Elliptic Curves Number Theory and Cryptography（second edition）>.

 * Useful math software: sageMath, or Magma.
 There's an online edition for Magma [Magma Calculator](http://magma.maths.usyd.edu.au/calc/).